GeekLord/Picslot/README.md

         USING (auth.uid() = user_id)
         WITH CHECK (auth.uid() = user_id);
         ```
-    -   Return to the SQL Editor, create another new query, and run the following SQL to create the `prompts` table for the new Prompt Manager feature:
+    -   Return to the SQL Editor, create another new query, and run the following SQL to create the `prompts` table for the Prompt Manager feature:
         ```sql
         CREATE TABLE public.prompts (
             id UUID PRIMARY KEY DEFAULT uuid_generate_v4(),